DigitalGrainSize/SediNet/README.md

 1) updated yml file
 2) updated README
 3) switched from deprecated `from sklearn.externals import joblib` to `joblib`
-4) added a folder of jupyter notebooks
+4) added a folder of updated jupyter notebooks